Responsive Web Design with Bootstrap Hands-On

 - 9:40am - 10:00am: Download Bootstrap. unzip bootstrap and examine bootstraps files.

-- 10:30am - 10:45am: Overview of the Bootstrap grid system.
-This is also a sneak peak at most of the features of boostrap.
+- 10:30am - 11:15am: Overview of the Bootstrap grid system.
+This is the most powerful feature of Bootstrap and what makes all developers fall in love with the framework.
+This is also a sneak peak at most of the features of Bootstrap.

 - 12:00pm - 1:00pm: Lunch break